A Frequency Domain Approach to Predict Power System Transients: Case Study

 The performance of the proposed method on a practical power system is verified by simulations on Northeastern Power Coordinating Council (NPCC) test system, which represents the power grid of the northeastern United States and Canada and was involved in the 2003 blackout event~\cite{ju2015simulation}.
+The power system toolbox in MATLAB is used to generate dataset of power system transient dynamics with the full 6-order generator model, turbine-governing system and exciters~\cite{chow1992toolbox}.
+The power system toolbox utilizes kron-reduced admittance matrix and simulate dynamics with equivalent ordinary differential equations~\cite{chow1992toolbox}.
+The trajectories are generated considering the actions of protective relays in 4-20 cycles~\cite{anderson2022power}.
+We create cases with stressed conditions (stable and unstable) by increasing the level of loads until the system is unstable.
+The cases with stressed conditions account for 15\% in the training set.

+The input trajectories evolves $\tau_{in} = 20$ time steps, with time interval $\Delta t$ between neighbouring time step to be 0.03 (i.e., approximate two cycles that can be attained by most phasor measurement unit (PMU)).
+We predict the subsequent trajectories of the length $\tau_{out} = 150$ for total duration of $4.5$s.
+The training time of 4000 episodes is 4424.33s.
+We quantify the prediction accuracy through the relative mean squared error (RMSE) defined as $||\bm{s}_{out}-\hat{\bm{s}}_{out}||_2^2/||\bm{s}_{out}||_2^2$.